Pets

 More information

 Travelling with live animals?
-It is advisable to let yourself be well informed by your travelling agency, the embassy of the country of destination.
+It is advisable to let yourself be well informed by your travelling agency, or the embassy of the country of destination.